OverTheCorner/EEE158-MP1/index.md

 ### Notes for the Parts

-You may need to use more parts than the ones above if you want stabilize parts of your circuit such as the potentiometer input, button debouncing. etc.
+You may need to use more parts than the ones above if you want stabilize parts of your circuit such as the potentiometer input, button debouncing. etc. There are both hardware and software methods to perform these